Find Grad Schools

 • Euthanize animals.

-When polled, Veterinarians say the following skills are most frequently used in their jobs:
+Veterinarians state the following job skills are important in their day-to-day work.

 Science: Using scientific rules and methods to solve problems.